jerryzhao173985/paper/README.md

 # paper
-Summary detials for new papers.
+Summary detials for new paper releases.